IgniteUI/igniteui-angular/src/carousel/README.md

 # igx-carousel

-A carousel component is used to browse or navigate through a collection of slides - galeries of images, cards, on-boarding tutorials or page-based interfaces.
-It can be used as a seperate fullscreen element or inside another component.
+A carousel component is used to browse or navigate through a collection of slides - galleries of images, cards, on-boarding tutorials or page-based interfaces.
+It can be used as a separate full screen element or inside another component.

 # API Summary `igx-carousel`